How www.debian.org is made

 We're also looking for people who can help with the design (graphics, layouts, etc.).
 If you're a fluent English speaker, please consider proof-reading our pages and report errors.
 If you speak another language, you may want to help to translate existing pages or help with fixing bugs in already translated pages.
 In both cases, please have a look at the list of translation coordinators and get in touch with the responsible person.
 For more information, please have a look at our page for translators.

 [Q] I want to include this fancy feature in the Debian website, may I?

 [A] No. We want www.debian.org to be as accessible as possible, so

 - no relying on images only.
 Images may be used to clarify, but the information on www.debian.org must remain accessible via a text-only web browser, like lynx.

-[Q] I have this nice idea.
-Can you enable FOO in www.debian.org's HTTPD, please?
+[Q] I have this nice idea I want to submit.
+Can you enable foo or bar in www.debian.org's HTTP server, please?

-[A] No. We want to make life easy for administrators to mirror www.debian.org, so no special HTTPD features please.
-No, not even SSI.
-An exception has been made for content negotiation.
-This is because it is the only robust way to serve multiple languages.
+[A] No. We want to make life easy for administrators to mirror www.debian.org, so no special HTTPD features, please.
+No, not even SSI (Server Side Includes).
+An exception has been made for content negotiation, because that's the only robust way to serve multiple languages.